Asterix the Gaul (film)

-Asterix the Gaul (French: Astérix le Gaulois) is a 1967 Belgian/French animated film, the first in a franchise, based on the comic book of the same name, which was the first book in the highly popular comic series Asterix by René Goscinny and Albert Uderzo.
+Asterix the Gaul (French: Astérix le Gaulois) is a 1967 animated film, the first in a franchise, based on the comic book of the same name, which was the first book in the highly popular comic series Asterix by René Goscinny and Albert Uderzo.
 The film closely follows the book's plot.

 The film was originally planned to be aired on French television, but instead it was released as a theatrical feature film.
 It was produced by Dargaud, publisher of the Asterix comics, without the involvement of Albert Uderzo and René Goscinny.
-Goscinny and Uderzo were not satisfied with the film, and managed to block the release of the planned sequel, Asterix and the Golden Sickle (likewise made without their involvement).
-Afterwards, they ensured that they would be consulted for all subsequent cartoon adaptations, starting with Asterix and Cleopatra, The film was animated by Belvision and Halas and Batchelor.
+Goscinny and Uderzo were not satisfied with the film, but reluctantly agreed to its release.
+However, they managed to stop the production of two planned sequels, Asterix and the Golden Sickle and Asterix and the Big Fight (likewise made without their involvement).
+Afterwards, they ensured that they would be consulted for all subsequent cartoon adaptations, starting with Asterix and Cleopatra.
+The film was animated by Belvision.

 Plot

-After a brief introduction to the principal characters, the film follows Asterix as he is ambushed by a group of Roman legionaries in the forest.
-Despite being significantly outnumbered, Asterix leaves the Romans beaten and bruised.
-Their state upon their return to camp prompts the leader Phonus Balonus to seek the secret behind the Gauls' superhuman strength.
-Phonus selects a volunteer (by means of a single round of musical chairs) to pose as a Gaul in order to infiltrate the village; the unlucky loser is a short, slack-tongued misfit named Caligula Minus.
-He is dressed in a wig, false moustache and traditional Gaulish dress and led in chains through the forest as a prisoner, awaiting rescue by the Gauls.
-Sure enough, Asterix and Obelix free Minus and believe his flimsy cover story that he is a Gaul from Lutetia.
+Asterix is ambushed by a large group of Roman legionaries in the forest.
+Asterix leaves the Romans beaten and bruised, prompting their leader Phonus Balonus to seek the secret behind the Gauls' superhuman strength.
+Phonus selects a volunteer (by musical chairs) to infiltrate the village posing as a Gaul.
+A short, slack-tongued misfit named Caligula Minus is dressed in a wig, false moustache and traditional Gaulish dress and led in chains through the forest as a prisoner.
+Asterix and Obelix free Minus who convinces them he's a Gaul from Lutetia.

-Once inside the Gaulish village, Minus goads Asterix into sharing the secret of the magic potion with him; he goes on to use the same tactic against Getafix in order to try the potion for himself.
-Before he has a chance to steal some of the potion to take back to the Roman camp, Minus' cover is accidentally blown during a traditional dance; Asterix pulls off Minus' moustache.
-Still empowered by the magic potion, Minus makes good his escape, with the Gauls powerless to stop him.
+Once inside the Gaulish village, Minus goads Asterix into sharing the secret of the magic potion with him and convinces Getafix to let him try the potion for himself.
+Minus' cover is accidentally blown during a traditional dance when Asterix inadvertently pulls off the false moustache.
+Still empowered by the magic potion, the Gauls are powerless to stop Minus' escape.